info@texmg.com

 How to Recognize and Prevent Whaling Attacks in 10 Steps

 Whaling attacks are advanced phishing tactics aimed at top-level executives.
 To counter these threats, a detailed defense plan is crucial.
-By following these ten steps, your organization will be better protected.

 Defense StrategyDescriptionRecommended Action